sglumac/sdf4sim/docs/arc42.md

 <img src="sdf.png" width=50% height=50%>

-The procedure is used to implement
+The procedure calculates a sequential schedule for the SDF graph and runs it.
+It is used to implement
 * *sdf4sim.cs.execute_until*
 * and subsequently *sdf4sim.cs.execute*